-- Spamming your followers with Tweets.
-Even if your tweets are valuable, posting more than one or two per hour as a business or organization – conversations excluded – makes for bad etiquette.
+Even if your tweets are valuable, posting more than one or two every hour as a business or organization – conversations excluded – makes for bad etiquette.
 Tweeting too much can really lead to the same thing as not tweeting enough – unfollow!

-- Continually reposting the same Tweets.
-Some do it because they believe their Tweets are awesome and must be known by all, others just because they don’t have enough content and think that it’s better to publish old stuff than nothing at all.
-Don’t do this.
-Not only you will make the wrong impression, but also annoy loyal followers with stale content.
+Some do it because they believe their Tweets are so awesome they are worth repeating.
+Others just because they don’t have enough content and think that it’s better to publish old stuff than nothing at all.
+Don’t do it.
+Not only will you make the wrong impression, but also annoy loyal followers with stale content.

-- Talking only about yourself.
-Easy to do even if you’re not necessarily the boastful type, by posting self-centered tweets, links, and images.
-People like businesses and organizations who are concerned with their market / industry at large, rather than their own backyard only.
-Retweet cool posts from your followers, link to statistics and facts about your industry, post images of your customers, and mention and interact with experts and other companies in your market.
-Surely, that takes more time, but it pays off.
+People like businesses that are concerned with their market at large, rather than their own backyard only.
+Retweet cool posts from your followers, link to statistics and facts about your industry, and post images of your customers.
+Also, interact as much as you can with experts and other companies in your market.
+Surely, this all takes more time, but it pays off.

-- Posting broken links, or links that send users to the wrong place.
-On Twitter this can happen easily when you use a URL shortening service while browsing the web.
-Always double-check your links before sharing them with the world – you can’t edit them once they’re posted.
+It can happen easily if you use a URL shortening service.
+Always double-check your links before sharing them with the world, as you can’t edit them once they’re posted.